atbrew/atbrew.github.io/docs/about.markdown

 <h1 style="color:red">  HEALTH WARNING </h1>
 <span style="color:red"> I write to think.
-What's written here is to a degree for me to formalise my thinking.
+What's written here is to formalise my thinking.
 I believe it can help others understand me better and that's why I share it, and by sharing it I spend more time thinking about what I share.
 This aligns with one of my core principles to **Be who I am 100% of the time**, what you see is what you get! </span>

 # &#129300; Who I am